newrelic-experimental/nr1-synthetic-configurator/README.md

 ### Example Schema
 Here is an example of a configuration and the related schema required, you can use this as inspiration for your own requirements.
 You might need to configure a set of URL's or product numbers for instance.
+Notice how each filed in your object has a representation in the schema allowing you to specify its type, dusplai and validation.

-In this example we're modelling the configuration for an ice cream shop.
+In this toy example we're modelling the configuration data for an ice cream shop.
 Here we demonstrate strings, numbers, booleans, arrays and enumerated types.
-Here is the configuration object that my script currently uses:
+Here is the hard coded configuration JSON that the script currently uses:
 ```
 const CONFIG = {
     "shopName": "James Ice Cream Emporium",